georgematheos/vs-app-backend/api.md

 ### <a name="visitationsRequests"></a>Visitations requests

+Note that any visitations request which has not been responded to will be automatically deleted after 10 minutes have passed since the request's creation.
+A user may always issue another Vs request if one expires before it is responded to.

 #### <a name="viewVisitationsRequests"></a>View visitations requests
     GET /api/visitations-requests/
-Returns information about any Vs requests that have been sent to the user specified by `hostUsername` in the request parameters.
+Returns information about any Vs requests that have been sent to the user specified by `hostUsername` in the request parameters, or that have been sent by the user specified by `visitorUsername` in the request parameters.

 This must include a valid JWT in the header labeled `x-auth-token`.
-This JWT must be valid for the user specified by `hostUsername` in the request parameters.
+This JWT must be valid for the user specified by `hostUsername` or `visitorUsername` in the request parameters.

 ##### Request parameters (inline URL query):
+EXACTLY ONE OF THE FOLLOWING FIELDS SHOULD BE INCLUDED (NOT BOTH):
-* `hostUsername`: The username of the host who would like to see their requests.
+* `hostUsername`: The username of the host who would like to see Vs requests which have been sent to them.
 Must be a boarding student.
+* `visitorUsername`: The username of a user who would like to see Vs requests which they have sent to others.
+Must be a student.

 ##### Feathers command:
 ```javascript